jsancheztorm/jsancheztorm/README.md

 ## 🧬 Data Scientist & Biostatistician | Co-founder at Azahar Data Insights

-PhD in Clinical-Medical Biochemistry and Immunology and Master's in Bioinformatics and Biostatistics (UOC) with over 15 years of experience in biomedical research.
+PhD in Clinical-Medical Biochemistry and Immunology and Master's in Bioinformatics and Biostatistics with over 15 years of experience in biomedical research.
 Specialist in biostatistics and data science applied to the healthcare sector.

 ## 🛠️ Technologies & Tools